5.4 Young people's participation in policy-making

 On this page

-The participation of young people in decision making is defined as one of four strategic objectives in the Youth Field Development Plan 2014-2020 (Noortevaldkonna arengukava 2014-2020).
-Same is in the draft document of the new development plan for the years 2021-2035.
+The participation of young people in decision-making is defined as one of four strategic objectives in the Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035).
+The strategic position of the youth participation sustained in the Youth Field strategies since 2001.

 There are regulations on youth involvement.
 The involvement of young people in general and of youth councils is defined in the Youth Work Act.
 The involvement of pupils and students is defined in education institutions acts, and the participation of the children in the Child Protection Act.